ARM-software/MDK-Middleware/Documentation/Doxygen/USB/src/usb_concepts.md

       <td>uint8_t</td>
       <td>1</td>
       <td>Protocol</td>
       <td>Protocol code (assigned by the USB-IF).
-These codes are qualified by the values of the \em bDeviceClass and \em bDeviceSubClass fields.
+These codes are qualified by the values of the *bDeviceClass* and *bDeviceSubClass* fields.
       If a device supports class-specific protocols on a device basis as opposed to an interface basis, this code identifies the protocols that the device uses as defined by the specification of the device class.